ashishdhanve/Machine_Learning_Coursera_stanford/README.md

 # Machine Learning Coursera (Stanford)

-This contains the solution to all the programming assignments of the online course Machine Learning (Corsera) taught by Prof. Andrew Ng.
+This contains my solutions to all the programming assignments of the online course Machine Learning (Corsera) taught by Prof. Andrew Ng.